ooglon/ooglon-ui/Readme.md

 3. Clean it (remove components, constants, app/\* and every non-essential folder).

+4. Install ui lib dependencies: `yarn add zod zustand`

-4. Copy UI Lib [lib/ui](lib/ui/) folder into your project root.
+5. Copy UI Lib [lib/ui](lib/ui/) folder into your project root.

-5. Copy [assets/fonts/](assets/fonts/) to your project.
+6. Copy [assets/fonts/](assets/fonts/) to your project.

-6. Update your root layout with [app/\_layout.tsx](app/_layout.tsx) contents.
+7. Update your root layout with [app/\_layout.tsx](app/_layout.tsx) contents.
 Feel free to add/change "Root Layout" block, but keep ThemeProvider wrapping your entire app.

 ## TODO-List

 Components:

-- Form:
-  - Context?
-It will always re-render parent!
-Inputs are rendered from parent, without it props won't change!
-(It's OK!)
-  - form.isValid()
-  - Keep components compatible for standalone use (value + onChange/onChangeText)
-  - Maybe create a Form component with just a pre-configured Flex to standardize gap.
-- Input
-- CheckBox
 - Dialog
+  -- Modal WIP.
+  -- Update modal with header -> convert it to fullscreen modal, migrate styles to with-header.
+  -- Create a new modal template -> default, style-it for centered position, create an input modal as example.
+  -- Input mudal can be another template. permit to add custom content to default modal.

 - Image (really needed? react-native image has any problem? is it replaceable by expo-image? if so, replace react-native image in the entire project)

 Create a screen with Fullscreen wrapper (e.g. login form).
 Check for keyboardawarescroll need.